vekatze/ens-mode/readme.md

+# ni

-# ni: a map notation
+ni /en-eye/ is a map notation with the following characteristics:

 - no indentation-based syntax
 - no implicit conversion